Section 1 Budget Committees

 - Membership and Chair

 Each college RST committee shall elect yearly a chair from its membership.
-The college dean (non-voting) is eligible to serve in this capacity.
+The college dean or the assistant/associate dean (non-voting) is eligible to serve in this capacity.
 The college dean must send forward his/her own letters concerning probationary faculty and may send forward his/her own recommendations concerning tenured faculty and other matters deliberated upon by the committee.
 Each college RST committee shall select yearly from its membership, a member to serve on the University Rank, Salary and Tenure Policy Commission.

 - Voting Eligibility